History of Keira Knightley in Timeline

 March 1985: Keira Knightley's Birth

-In March 1985, Keira Christina Knightley was born on 26 March in Teddington, a suburb of London, to stage actors Will Knightley and Sharman Macdonald.
+On March 26, 1985, Keira Christina Knightley was born in Teddington, London, to stage actors Will Knightley and Sharman Macdonald.
+Her name was intended to be "Kira" after Soviet figure skater Kira Ivanova, but was misspelled on her birth certificate.

 Others born on this day/year